benwiz/graphics/NOTES.md

 ## To Do

 - Add more configs
-  - Color(s) for points, edges, shapes.
-Will have to do some rearchitecting of core code.
-    - Maybe allow a color palette
   - Implement constraints due to incomplete development:
     - Edge colors can only be of length 1
     - Shape colors can only be of length 1